andreibenincasa/CircularCountdownView/README.md

         ccv:strokeWidth="12dp" />
 ```

-And finally setup the view to your code setting the attributes (the ones not setup in the .xml file):
+And finally setup the view to your code setting the attributes:
 ```java
 public class MainActivity extends AppCompatActivity implements CircularCountdownViewListener {